 The State CEQA Guidelines require that the project description include, among other things, a statement briefly describing the intended uses of the Environmental Impact Report (EIR) (Cal.
 Code Regs., tit.
 14, § 15124, subd. (d)).
 The agencies expected to use this Staff Report in decision making are described below.

-The State Water Board will use this Staff Report in determining whether to establish the ISWEBE Plan and adopt the Provisions.
+The State Water Board will use this Staff Report in determining whether to adopt the Provisions.
 The Water Boards may use the information contained within the Staff Report for future decision making or permitting.
 Furthermore, the Provisions include a program of implementation to achieve the applicable water quality objectives.

 Therefore, if the project is approved, the State Water Board and Regional Water Boards (collectively, the Water Boards), permitted storm water dischargers, POTWs, and other dischargers, where they are considered public agencies for purpose of CEQA, may be considered responsible agencies and may use the Final Substitute Environmental Document (SED) adopted by the State Water Board in their decision-making actions to comply with the Provisions.